Titantek/ada-outlier-datastory/content.md

 - path unfinished
+First, we will analyze the unfinished paths by the players.
+To do so we will first preprocess the unfinished paths to detect if the target can be encountered by the player during his path.
+We will then compare the number of clicks saved by the players in 2007 and 2024.

 ![Player's path](/ada-outlier-datastory/assets/img/player_path_unfinished.png)

 - path finished

+We repeate the same process as above but for the finished paths.

 ![Player's path](/ada-outlier-datastory/assets/img/player_path_finished.png)

 [CONCLUSION] (2024 shortened more paths, but the number of clicks saved by 2007 is greater.)

+We can observe that the structure of the wikipedia in 2024 allows the players to find the target page earlier than in 2007.
+But if we look at the number of clicks saved by the players, we see that the players saved more clicks in 2007 than in 2024.

 ### 3.2 Structural comparison